-Here, we examine the impact of the number of data and the noise intensity inherent in the data on estimation through the results of Bayesian integration, which includes noise estimation using meso-expression.
+Here, we examine the impact of the number of data and the noise intensity inherent in the data on estimation through the results of Bayesian integration, which includes noise estimation using meso-expressions.

 Figure \ref{fig:B7} shows the frequency distribution of the difference in the Bayesian free energy, sampled from 100,000 instances with model parameters \(a_0^{(1)} = 2.0, a_0^{(2)} = 4.0, \sigma_0^2 = 1.0\) (see Equation (\ref{prob_modelselection_int})).
 The methods for noise estimation include simultaneous estimation of two noises from two datasets by minimizing free energy using Equation (\ref{free_energy_two_data}), and independent estimation of each noise from each dataset using Equation (\ref{freeenergysigma}).
-The results of simultaneous estimation are shown in the upper section, and those of independent noise estimation in the lower section.
+The results of simultaneous estimation are shown in the upper section and those of independent noise estimation in the lower section.
 The horizontal and vertical axes represent the frequency distribution of the free energy when noise is known and estimated, respectively.
-From Figure \ref{fig:B7}, it is evident that as \(N\) increases, the difference in the frequency distribution between the cases with estimated noise and known noise diminishes.
+Figure \ref{fig:B7}shows that as \(N\) increases, the difference in the frequency distribution between the cases with estimated noise and known noise diminishes.

 Next, Figure~\ref{fig:B8} shows the frequency distribution obtained from sampling 100,000 times from the probability distribution of the difference in the Bayesian free energy, with model parameters \(a_0^{(1)} = 2.0, a_0^{(2)} = 2.0, \sigma_0^2 = 1.0\) (Equation~(\ref{prob_modelselection_int})).
 The horizontal and vertical axes represent the frequency distribution of the free energy when noise is known and estimated, respectively.
 There are two methods for estimating noise: one is to estimate two noises simultaneously by minimizing the free energy using Equation~(\ref{free_energy_two_data}) from two data points, and the other is to independently estimate each noise from each data using Equation~(\ref{freeenergysigma}).
 The results of simultaneous estimation are shown in the upper section, and those of independent noise estimation are displayed in the lower section.
-From Figure~\ref{fig:B8}, it is evident that as \(N\) increases, the difference in the frequency distributions between the cases of estimated noise and known noise disappears.
+Figure~\ref{fig:B8}shows that as \(N\) increases, the difference in the frequency distributions between the cases of estimated noise and known noise disappears.

 Finally, Figure~\ref{fig:B9} displays the probabilities of selecting the integrated model obtained from the probability distribution of the difference in the Bayesian free energy with model parameters \(a_0^{(1)}=2.0, a_0^{(2)} = 4.0, 3.0, 2.0\) (Equation~(\ref{prob_modelselection_int})).
 Here, we set \(b_0^{(1)} = 0.0, b_0^{(2)} = 0.0\) and show the frequency distribution as a two-dimensional histogram, sampled 100,000 times from the two-dimensional space of the number of data points \(N\) and the noise strength \(\sigma^2\).
 Two methods for estimating noise are used: one involves simultaneously estimating two noises by minimizing free energy using Equation~(\ref{free_energy_two_data}) from two data points, and the other involves independently estimating each noise from each data using Equation~(\ref{freeenergysigma}).
 The results of simultaneous estimation are shown in the upper section, and those of independent noise estimation are shown in the lower section.